Discover Your Path to Wellness

 Couples & Families

-Every family carries a living story—some families grow through birth, some through choice, some through partnership or the blending of histories.
+Every family carries a living story—some families grow through birth, choice, or through partnership.
 Each holds its own mix of joy, tenderness, and the inevitable challenges that come with loving and growing alongside one another.

-Today’s families also face significant pressures: the push and pull between being warm and responsive with the need for clear, consistent expectations.
+Today’s families also face significant pressures: trying to a balance between being warm and responsive with the need for clear, consistent expectations.
 There is a cultural push to provide a “perfect” childhood.
 Also, there is lingering bias toward same‑sex couples, financial strain that can crowd out connection, and the complexities of raising children in an online world.

 These books are selected to give a variety of guidance and insight to help support you in the challenges that go along with modern day family life.
 Just a warm reminder that you do not have to be the perfect parent or spouse to create strong family bonds and treasured memories.